noviembre 13, 2022

 Does the tennis playing person in your life juggle work, travel and other active pursuits?
 The Epirus tennis bag collections were created with this exact lifestyle in mind.

-The range covers a wide variety of use cases: the Borderless Backpack has a modern, sleek shape which sets it apart from sportier options on the market and has a gender-neutral feel.
-The Transition Tote is an obvious choice for someone that is dedicated to both tennis and yoga.
-The 24 hour bag was designed with the daily commute yet is large enough to elegantly stow tennis essentials without any excess bulk.
-The Weekend bag comes in 2 sizes and allows for for seamless transition between business, tennis and travel.
+The range covers a wide variety of use cases: the Borderless Backpack V2 has a modern, sleek shape which sets it apart from sportier options on the market and has a gender-neutral feel.
+The Transition Tote V2 is an obvious choice for someone that is dedicated to both tennis and yoga.
+The Bold Borderless Backpack and Dynamic Duffel V2 was designed with the daily commute yet is large enough to elegantly stow tennis essentials without any excess bulk.

 If you live in a climate where wet winter days make you want to curl up in front a fire and settle into a good book (we're looking at you, London!), here are some options for someone with an affinity towards tennis and sports more generally.
 Shoe Dog written by Nike Founder Phil Knight recounts the journey of the brand from humble beginnings to juggernaut.

 String Theory by David Wallace is the compliation of five essays, which include profiles of Roger Federer and Tracy Austin.
 The NYT calls Wallace 'the best tennis writer of all time' and the book has received a tremendous number of accolades.

 In a similar vein, consider a subscription to Racket Magazine for the friend that loves the sport but gets bored reading banal commentary on topics like 'who is the GOAT this month?' and similar.
 Launched a couple of years ago, the publication stands out from the crowd of generic tennis magazines and is a publication celebrating the art, ideas, style and culture that surround tennis.